saitaiky/notebook/docs/docs/web-development/kubernetes/architecture/services.md

 When you are using a cloud provider to host your Kubernetes cluster.
 :::

-### ExternalName (Use less often)
+### ExternalName (Rarely use)

+> TL-DR; - You can use that ExternalName service (as a local service) when Pods from one namespace to talk to a service in another namespace.

+It's usually for when the name remotely might change outside of your cluster, but you don't want to have to redeploy your services just because that external service might change.
+So, you create this special DNS entry(**ExternalName**) inside your Kubernetes cluster, and then you can change that on the fly.
+Kind of like a **CNAME**.
+It won't require you to re-provision your deployments and your container pods just because some name on the internet changed.

 - Not related inbound traffic but stuff in your cluster needing to **talk to outside services**.
 - Adds CNAME DNS record to CoreDNS only
 - Not used for Pods, but for giving pods a DNS name to use for something outside Kubernetes
-- example of using external name is doing migration.
-Migrating service from outside of K8s cluster that you can't control the DNS remmotely to internal K8s cluster. you could use ExternalName as a substitute to control the DNS inside your Kubernetes workflow.

 :::info Use Cases
+- Case 1: example of using external name is doing migration.
+Migrating service from outside of K8s cluster that you can't control the DNS remotely to internal K8s cluster. you could use ExternalName as a substitute to control the DNS inside your Kubernetes workflow.

-- This is commonly used to create a service within Kubernetes to represent **an external datastore** like a database that runs externally to Kubernetes.
+- Case 2: It is commonly used to create a service within Kubernetes to represent **an external datastore** like a database that runs externally to Kubernetes.
-- You can use that ExternalName service (as a local service) when Pods from one namespace to talk to a service in another namespace.
 :::

 ### Ingress